adiyenuubarii/rick-rolls-for-all/README.md

 # rick-rolls-for-all
-rick roll in every programming language. (almost)
+rick roll in some programming languages.